Type 271 radar: Magnetron

 In February 1940, John Randall and Harry Boot built a working cavity magnetron, which soon produced 1 kW of power at a wavelength of only 10 cm from a device about the size of a shoe box.
 A half-wave dipole for this wavelength was only 5 cm long, and could easily be fitted to almost any ship or aircraft.
 It represented an enormous leap in performance, and microwave radar development by all of the forces began immediately.
 While the magnetron solved the problem of generating short-wavelength signals with high power, that alone does not make a complete radar system.
 One also needs a radio signal detector that can operate at equally high frequencies, cables capable of carrying that signal to the antenna efficiently, and a host of other developments.

 The Navy was in a particularly good position to take advantage of the magnetron, as part of their Experimental Department was the Valve Laboratory.
 In 1939, the Valve Laboratory was put in charge of the Committee for the Coordination of Valve Development (CDV), leading the development of new valve technology for all of the UK's armed forces.
 The Valve Laboratory led development of the tunable reflex klystron that provided the needed intermediate frequency signal for a superheterodyne receiver that operated at microwave frequencies, while the Telecommunications Research Establishment (TRE), the Air Ministry's research arm, introduced a silicon-tungsten crystal detector that generated the appropriate high-frequency signals for the reflex klystron.

 By July 1940, samples of all of these devices had arrived at the TRE's experimental shops, along with more powerful magnetrons working between 5 and 10 kW.
 Herbert Skinner cobbled together the various parts on a table to produce the first working microwave radar.
 This used the updated NT98 magnetron that produced 5 kW of power.
 They demonstrated it by having someone ride a bicycle in front of the device while holding a metal plate.
-This test demonstrated the new radar's ability to pick up targets even when they were very close to the horizon, something previous designs could not do.
+This test demonstrated the new radar's ability to pick up targets even when they were very close to the horizon, something previous designs could not do due to reflections off the ground that the tightly focused microwave signal avoided.
 Development of production radars using this basic design was undertaken immediately by the Air Ministry and Admiralty.

 From 1940 the possibility of air attack on the Experimental Department was considered serious, but it was not until late that year that a move was initiated.
 In March 1941, the Experimental Department became the Admiralty Signal Establishment (ASE), a name it retained for the rest of the war period.
 In August, the ASE moved to Lythe Hill House in Haslemere, closer to London.